Mohamed-Arafaath/Bank_Loan_Analysis/BI/readme.md

 ---

 ##  📌 SQL Correlation and Insights
-This Power BI dashboard mirrors the insights derived from SQL analysis conducted earlier.
+This Power BI dashboard mirrors the insights derived from SQL analysis conducted earlier in `\SQL` folder.
 The following alignments are observed:

 - **Loan Distribution**:
    - SQL insights on Good vs Bad Loans match the 86.18% vs 13.82% split shown here.